mjm973/Illuminated/technical_specifications.md

 List the tasks that each member of the team will be focusing on for each week.
 - **Week 9**
-  - Mateo:**DONE**Implement teleport and trigger to shoot/ illuminate functionality.Implement health system.
+  - Mateo:**DONE**: Implement teleport and trigger to shoot/ illuminate functionality.Implement health system.
 Work on networked SteamVR avatar creation.
-  - Ming:**DONE**Export PUN prototype to SteamVR.
+  - Ming:**DONE**: Export PUN prototype to SteamVR.
 Sync headset and controllers with avatar creation.
-  - Shantanu:**DONE**Build timed grenade freezing and exploding mechanics.
+  - Shantanu:**DONE**: Build timed grenade freezing and exploding mechanics.
 Room design

 - **Week 10**
   - Mateo: UI for health system.
 SteamVR supports teleport and trigger synced across network.
-  - Ming:**DONE**SteamVR supports teleport and trigger synced across network.
+  - Ming:**DONE**: SteamVR supports teleport and trigger synced across network.
   - Shantanu: GAME LOGIC!
 Write the game manager.

 - **Week 11**